TheCacophonyProject/classifier-pipeline/README.md

 A pre-trained model can be used to classify objects within a CPTV video

-`python classify [cptv filename] -p`
+`python classify.py [cptv filename] -p`

-This will generate a text file listing the animals identified, and create an MPEG file.   `
+This will generate a text file listing the animals identified, and create an MPEG preview file.   `